 - Acts of Kindness

 - Real-World Math & Science

-I assign a new task every Monday.
-I print out a small task card and have my students glue the card into their planners.
+A new task is assigned every Monday.
+I print out a small task card and have my students glue the card into their “UnHomework” notebook (I use a spiral or composition notebook).
 We discuss the task as a class and share tips on how to organize the information.
 Most tasks, such as recording how much fruit you eat during a week or recording how long it takes to get ready for school each day, we choose to record directly in our planners.
 Other tasks, may require students to use a separate piece of paper to draw, write, or create a table to complete the task and some tasks require students to interview, help, or do an activity with a family member.

 Tasks are due on Friday and we talk briefly about the task each morning as we discuss our agenda for the day.

-Guess what happened to the homework completion rate in my classroom?
+Guess what happened to the UNhomework completion rate in my classroom?

-My students are now enjoying homework and love to share the tasks with their families and the results with their classmates on Fridays.
+My students now enjoy UNhomework and love to share the tasks with their families and the results with their classmates on Fridays.
 I love that the tasks are helping us build a classroom community and allowing students to get to know each other better, talk about good habits, discuss real-world data and observations, and share their creativity!
 I also LOVE how the tasks help to build a home-school connection.

 My families love participating in the activities – it’s fun, and easy, and allows families to engage in a school-related activity that is meaningful, enjoyable, and stress-free.